mohsenmottaghi/grafana-dashboards/README.md

 # Grafana Dashboards
-This repo contain my general Grafana dashboards and fell free to fork it and use it :smile:
+This repo contain my general Grafana dashboards and feel free to fork it and use it :smile:

 # How to use?
 in each directory we have `README.md` file that will tell you how to use the dashboard `*.json` file.